What constitutes private vs. common space?

 Can you be in a room where alcohol is being consumed when you’re not 21 years of age or older?

 A student living in a room where both residents are under 21 years of age may not have any alcohol present in their room.
-This means that those people 21 years of age or older may not have alcohol in a room where both residents are under 21 years of age.
+This means that even if these students have guests who are over 21, alcohol is still not permitted in the space.
 If this happens, the residents of the room will be held accountable.

 If both residents or one of the residents of a room are 21 years of age or older, a person under 21 years of age may be in the room when alcohol is present.
 However, it is strongly encouraged for the person or persons under 21 years of age to consider not putting themselves in dangerous or ambiguous situations so as to avoid any confusion about possession of alcohol or situations that may lead to bad choices.
+This also applies to any guests who may not be under the age of 21.

 How is behavior deemed problematic?